thliebig/openEMS-Project/doc-src/concepts/dispersive.rst

                     &= \epsilon_0 \left[ 1 - \frac{\omega_p^2}{\omega^2 - j'\omega\frac{1}{\tau_p}} \right]
    \end{align}

-This is our first-order Drude model without asymptotic and conductivity terms, which matching the description above.
+This is our single-term Drude model without asymptotic and conductivity terms, which matching the description above.
 Introducing both additional terms according to the aforementioned procedure would reproduce the exact openEMS equations.